 This means that your business and personal finances will be separate, which can make it easier to keep accurate records of your spending.

-Manage your cash flow so you can pay for things when you are waiting for incoming money, like a customer paying a bill.
+Manage your cash flow so you can pay for items when you are waiting for incoming money, such as a customer paying a bill.

-Extra cards, which mean you can issue several employees with cards linked to one account with just one bill to pay.
+Extra cards, allowing you to issue several employees with cards linked to one account with just one bill to pay.

 Work expenses can be paid for on a credit card, which removes the need for expenses forms and refunding your employees.

 Itemised statements for each card lets you keep track of what the whole company, a department or an individual is spending.

 Accounting is easier if you use card statements instead of receipts and paperwork.
 You can download them into specialist accounting software or Excel.

 Emergency money from your credit card gives you immediate access to funds.

 No interest will be charged for up to 56 days if you pay your statement in full.